abrahamVado/DriftPursuit/docs/reviews/game-access/README.md

 # DriftPursuit Web Client Capabilities

 ## Docker Availability
-- The repository ships a `docker-compose.yml` configuration that builds three services (`broker`, `bot-runner`, `web-client`).
+- The repository ships a `docker-compose.yml` configuration that builds three services (`broker`, `bot-runner`, `game`).
-- The `web-client` service exposes port 3000, depends on the broker, and embeds the `VITE_BROKER_URL` value needed for the Vite front-end to connect.
+- The `game` service exposes port 3000, depends on the broker, and embeds the `NEXT_PUBLIC_BROKER_*` values needed for the Next.js front-end to connect.

 ## Three.js Game Client
-- The Vite client in `planet_sandbox_web` mounts the sandbox inside the main React tree, creating a deterministic canvas for rendering.
+- The Next.js client in `game` mounts the sandbox inside the main React tree, creating a deterministic canvas for rendering.
 - The `PlanetSandbox` component resolves broker telemetry and simulation bridge configuration before wiring up the renderer so the HUD and 3D scene initialize when the page loads.

 ## Procedural Vehicle Geometry